MarieEckert/fpc-sitegen/README.md

 -i <input file>
   Specify the input file.
 If not set, fpc-sitegen will read from STDIN.
 -o <output file>
   Specify the output file.
-If not set, fpc-sitegen will read from STDERR.
+If not set, fpc-sitegen will write to STDOUT.
 -t <template file>
   Specify the template to be used for generation
 -a <mode>